Ben's Engineering Blog

 Future

-This clone is also missing a number of features from the actual version that I would still like to implement.
-But I only spun this example up in a week and before that I had no experience with Rust.
+This clone is also missing many features from the actual version that I would still like to implement.
+But I only spun this example up in a week and before then I had no experience with Rust.
 Also during development Prism was missing a few features such as recursive components (used for the comments) and unsafe html (HN text field includes raw HTML) so I added them for version 1.3.0.